equivalent/equivalent.github.io/_posts/article/2018-03-29-explicit-contracts-for-rails-http-api-usecase.md

 > To learn more about JSON API testing with native RSpec you can read my
 > other article [Testing API with RSpec](https://blog.eq8.eu/article/rspec-json-api-testing.html)

-This will ensure that that the keys of the `student` fields didn't changed (maybe if a required key was not removed from 3rd party API)
+This will ensure that that the keys of the `students` fields didn't changed.
+It maybe a case where  required key was removed from 3rd party API that could cause our internal system serious damage (e.g. if ID is missing we are deleting rows in our DB)

-It's not bullet prove but better than blind mocks / request recordings (discussed in "Other Solutions section)
+It's a not bullet proof solution, but better than blind mocks / request recordings (discussed in "Other Solutions section)